NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * In Mutation Frequency, the downloaded image may display a survival curve when none is plotted within the portal. <!--SV-2356-->
     * When the survival plot is zoomed in and an image is downloaded, the curves within the image may extend beyond the y-axis. <!--SV-2348-->
 * __Gene Expression Clustering__:
-    * The tooltip is not displayed when clicking an expression data cell.
-    * There is a computation error when the the first gene in a gene expression data request does not have data for any sample.
+    * The tool allows deleting the gene expression group and displays an uninformative error message after submitting the deletion.
 * In __ProteinPaint__, the "Gene Expression" option is non-functional when filtering samples in a sub-track.
 * Adding family_histories.relationship_age_at_diagnosis or follow_ups.other_clinical_attributes.undescended_testis_corrected_age_range as a custom filter in the __Cohort Builder__ will result in endless spinners being displayed on these filter cards.
 To remove these cards, close the browser tab and return to the portal. <!--SV-2532-->
 * Using multiple browser tabs with the portal when adding or removing files from the __Cart__ may result in the Cart not being updated as expected. <!--SV-2412-->